99205 CPT Code | Description, Reimbursement, Modifier & Examples

 Example 3

-Initial office visit for a 25-year-old female with systemic lupus erythematosus, fever, seizures, and profound thrombocytopenia.
+Initial office visit for a 25-years-old female with systemic lupus erythematosus, fever, seizures, and profound thrombocytopenia.
 (Rheumatology/Allergy & Immunology)

 Example 4